PhoqueEberlue/dahl/design-talk/challenges.md

 - I control my data structures myself, my three wrappers (block, matrix, vector) are no longer all pointing to a `starpu_block` just because the sub data of a block is a block.
   I can specialize and decide how the data is stored.
 I can take every optimization in terms of data storing and use my sturctures cleanly in the codelets for cpu or CUDA.

+=> In fact StarPU is colliding with what I had in mind for the thesis.
+I want to make a software that statically optimizes a distributed workload and planify the best execution order.
+However starpu is a runtime scheduler, the execution will always be different because it will adapt dynamically.